-In the early morning of the second day, the coffin is transported from the village to the cremation site.
-The pyre is constructed from squares of fresh pine logs with four logs forming a small square house, which represents the mother's house.
-The reason for this is that the Mosuo believe that the cremated body needs to live in the mother's house before returning to the ancestral land with the Mosuo ancestors.
+In the early morning of the second day, the coffin is transported out of the village to the cremation site.
+The pyre is constructed from squares of fresh pine logs with four logs forming a small square house, which represents the Mother's House.
+The reason for this is that the Mosuo believe that the cremated body needs to live in the Mother's House before returning to the ancestral land with the Mosuo ancestors.
 When the fire is lit at the base of the pyre, the coffin is torn into pieces and the personal belongings, including the deceased's clothes, are thrown into the flames to be burnt with the body.
-One lama adds melted yak butter on top of the pyre.
-After a while, when the pyre is devoured by smoke and flames, most of the relatives begin to go home, with the exception of the lamas and a few close family.
-After the cremation site has cooled and the fire goes out, the cremated remains of the deceased are collected.
+One of the Lamas adds melted yak butter on top of the pyre.
+After a while, when the pyre is devoured by smoke and flames, most of the relatives begin to go home, with the exception of the Lamas and a few close family.
+After the cremation site has cooled down and the fire goes out, the cremated remains of the deceased are collected.
 The mourners pick up the remains, starting at the feet and finishing at the head.
-The ashes are then carried by two lamas to the family gravesite.
+The ashes are then carried by two Lamas to the family gravesite.
 When at the grave, the ashes are placed under a tree in order to ensure that the deceased can have an early rebirth.
 From this point, the deceased is formally considered an ancestor and worshipped accordingly by the remaining household members.